 “At the beginning I was a little nervous,” said 44-year-old Tracy Lilly of Clarksville.
 “It was the first time I had set foot in a college classroom in 23 years.
 It took a week or two, but I settled in, developed a routine, and made friends.
 My goal is to get a job teaching music in an elementary or high school.”

 There are three steps needed to start: apply for Reconnect, apply to Vol State, and fill out the FAFSA (Free Application for Federal Student Aid) form.
 That can all be done by visiting www.volstate.edu/reconnect.
 Once the Vol State application is processed, students will receive the info they need to register for courses.
-Fall classes start August 26.
+Spring 2020 classes start in January.

 Adult students have many considerations, often including how to juggle job and family needs.
 Vol State advisors can provide tips on managing a college career.
 In addition to hundreds of traditional classes held at various times and different days of the week, the college offers many online and evening classes that can fit busy schedules.
 Academic assistance programs can get students up to speed in math and English.